wjgoarxiv/PaperSumGPT/README.md

 - [License](#license)

 ---
-## CAUTION 1: For ChatGPT free users!
+## NOTE 1: For ChatGPT free users!
 > ::2023-04-03 updated::

 After I tested with several accounts with ChatGPT, I found that there were __significant differences in the performance of ChatGPT__ depending whether the account is a __free user__ or __a paid user (*ChatGPT Plus*)__.